Ensono/amido.github.io/docs/workloads/azure/frontend-archived/SSR/monorepo_ssr.md

 ## Description

-The Ensono Stacks webapp template is a monorepo managed with [Lerna](https://lerna.js.org/)
+The Amido stacks webapp template is a monorepo managed with [Lerna](https://lerna.js.org/)

 At the moment, the project is comprised of: